+Extensive numerical simulations show the improved performance of our proposed solution, from both DoF and symmetric rate perspectives, with respect to state-of-the-art.
+In particular, in the finite-SNR regime, the proposed framework achieves superior performance compared to state-of-the-art linear schemes and approaches the performance of the non-linear design in~\cite{naseritehrani2024multicast}.

-\textbf{Notations.} Throughout the text, we use $(.)^H$ and $(.)^{-1}$ to denote the Hermitian of a complex matrix and the inverse of a square matrix, respectively.
-Let $\mathbb{C}$ and $\mathbb{N}$ denote the set of complex and natural numbers.
-For integer $J$, $[J] \equiv \{1,2,\cdot \cdot \cdot,J\}$.
+\textbf{Notations.} Throughout the text, $(\cdot)^H$ and $(\cdot)^{-1}$ denote the Hermitian and inverse of a matrix, respectively.
+Let $\mathbb{C}$ and $\mathbb{N}$ denote the sets of complex and natural numbers.
+For integer $J$, $[J] \equiv \{1,2,\dots,J\}$, for vectors $\Ba$, $\Bb$, $\cdots$, $[\Ba\;\Bb\;\dots]$ denotes their horizontal concatenation, and for matrices $\BA$, $\BB$, $\cdots$, $[\BA\;\BB\;\dots]$ represents their horizontal concatenation.
 Boldface upper- and lower-case letters indicate matrices and vectors, respectively, and calligraphic letters denote sets. $|\CK|$ denotes the cardinality of the set $\CK$, and $\CK \backslash \CT$ is the set of elements in $\CK$ that are not in $\CT$.
-Supersets are clarified with sans letters, and the size of a superset $\SfB$ is shown by $|\SfB|$.
-Additionally, the symbol $\oplus$ represents the XOR operation performed over a finite field.
+Supersets are denoted by sans-serif letters, and $|\SfB|$ indicates the size of a superset $\SfB$.
+Additionally, $\oplus$ denotes the XOR operation over a finite field.